raff-run/VaganteModLoader/README.md

 If your mod is a data.vra repack, follow these steps to convert them into the ModLoader format:

+1. If your mod is currently installed, rename your modded data.vra to something else and restore the original data.vra
 1. Extract your modified data.vra using vagante-extract
 2. Find the files you changed, and copy them into Mods/\<YourMod><br>
 For example, your mod changed the cursor sprites.
 The changed file would then be inside \<Extracted data.vra folder>\gfx\generic_select.png<br>